nlovell/jaslin/design/literature_review.md

 ### 1.2.2.
 Data Transmission Technologies

 There are several different approaches which I could take to transmitting the audio data - Digital Audio Broadcast—commonly referred to as “_DAB radios_”—have been around for a while, and offer one method of broadcasting audio.
 This does, however, have drawbacks in the fact that very few people have direct access to DAB radio hardware.
-In contrast, 93% of households in the UK have internet access (Prescott, 2019 [^5]).
+In contrast, 93% of households in the UK have internet access (Prescott[^5], 2019).

 ![Average Houshold Internet Access](img/householdusage.png "Average internet accesses UK")
 We can assume from this that a similar percentage of households host their own local-area network and WiFi router.
-Modern WiFi protocols, such as 802.11ac, allow for theoretical limits of 866.7Mbps transfer speeds according to the IEEE protocol specification (IEEE Standard for Information Technology, 2013 [^3]); however testing sustained average varies by specific application.
-One test conducted by Kaewkiriya (2017 [^4]) produces stable sustained bandwidths of 16.6 Mb/s, however Dolinska (et al, 2019 [^2]) tested 802.11ac successfully at 93.7 Mb/s.
+Modern WiFi protocols, such as 802.11ac, allow for theoretical limits of 866.7Mbps transfer speeds according to the IEEE protocol specification (IEEE Standard for Information Technology[^3], 2013); however testing sustained average varies by specific application.
+One test conducted by Kaewkiriya[^4] (2017) produces stable sustained bandwidths of 16.6 Mb/s, however Dolinska[^2] (et al, 2019) tested 802.11ac successfully at 93.7 Mb/s.
 While it is a broad stroke to assume that approximately 90% of the UK have access to a LAN with 802.11ac WiFi connectivity, it should be fairly reasonable to assume the types of people interested in an esoteric open-source audio streaming platform would have this.
-An alternative would be Bluetooth – this does accommodate the master/slave architecture required of the proposed system, however there are limitations to this – including bandwidth, which is limited to 2 Mb/s according to the Bluetooth Core Specifications (Bluetooth.com, 2019 [^1]).
+An alternative would be Bluetooth – this does accommodate the master/slave architecture required of the proposed system, however there are limitations to this – including bandwidth, which is limited to 2 Mb/s according to the Bluetooth Core Specifications (Bluetooth.com[^1], 2019).
 While this would be acceptable for a single CD-quality audio stream, as this can be compressed to FLAC using LAME to approximately 800 Kb/s, it may struggle with higher resolution audio streams such as “_studio masters_” at 24-bit 96khz, or direct analogue streaming (such as from a turntable).
 This would make Bluetooth a poor choice for real-time data transfer.
 When using internet protocol to transmit data within a local network, there are several different transmission methods that could be utilised within an audio streaming context; User Datagram Protocol (UDP) and Transmission Control Protocol (TCP/IP) are two such examples.
 TCP embeds metadata within packets in order to ensure that all the packets are received in the order they are sent – for this to occur, especially on a wireless network which cannot guarantee perfect transmissions, timeouts and retransmission strategies are required.
 This adds overhead to the data transmissions, both in terms of time and the size of data being sent.
-For this reason, TCP is cited as a cumbersome protocol, and Vincent (2018 [^7]) describes the UDP protocol as “_more efficient than TCP and used for real-time communication (audio, video) […]_” and, as a result, “_[…] is preferable to the overhead of a TCP connection_”.
-This is backed up by section 6.3 of the AES Standards document for High-Performance streaming Audio-over-IP interoperability document (AES, 2015 [^10]) which states that devices shall use UDP in order to implement AES67 successfully.
+For this reason, TCP is cited as a cumbersome protocol, and Vincent[^7] (2018) describes the UDP protocol as “_more efficient than TCP and used for real-time communication (audio, video) […]_” and, as a result, “_[…] is preferable to the overhead of a TCP connection_”.
+This is backed up by section 6.3 of the AES Standards document for High-Performance streaming Audio-over-IP interoperability document (AES[^10], 2015) which states that devices shall use UDP in order to implement AES67 successfully.

 ### 1.2.3.
 User Controls